Truthful Aggregation of Budget Proposals: The Independent Markets Mechanism

 \section{The Independent Markets Mechanism}

 We have seen that uniform phantoms is uniquely proportional for $m=2$.
 By a similar argument to the proof of Proposition~\ref{prop:uniform-proportional}, it is easy to see that any family of functions $\mathcal{F}$ that generates uniform phantoms at some snapshot will be proportional, and will reduce to the uniform phantom mechanism for $m=2$.
 However, this leaves a large class of moving phantom mechanisms to choose from.
 In this section, we identify a particular moving phantom mechanism that generalizes the uniform phantom mechanism for arbitrary $m$.
-Its output can be interpreted as a market equilibrium.
+Its outcome can be interpreted as a market equilibrium, which will be useful for analyzing the mechanism.

 \begin{definition} The independent markets mechanism ($\mathcal{A}^{\IM}$) is the moving phantom mechanism defined by the phantom system $f_k(t) = \min \{ t(n-k), 1 \}$ for each $k \in \{ 0, \ldots, n \}$. \end{definition}